spacelift-io/user-documentation/docs/concepts/worker-pools/kubernetes-workers.md

     oc adm policy add-scc-to-user anyuid -z {service_account_name} -n {namespace_of_controller} --as system:admin
     ```

-3. Create a Spacelift Admin role in the namespace where your worker pods will run (note this may be different from the namespace you installed the controller into):
+3. Create a Spacelift Admin role in the namespace where your worker pods will run (this may be different from the namespace you installed the controller into):

     ```shell
     oc create role spacelift-admin --verb='*' --resource='*' -n {namespace_of_worker_pods}